<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1663564727022060&amp;ev=PageView&amp;noscript=1">

 Diesel Fuel Algae Treatment

 Figuring out that you have algae in your fuel is one thing.
-But getting rid of it and keeping it away is a whole another ball game.
+But getting rid of it and keeping it away is a whole other ball game.
 A game you've got to win if you don't want a perpetual headache.

-diesel fuel algae treatmentTreating for diesel fuel algae is pretty simple, provided you have the right solution.
-But by simple, what we really mean is "follow these few recommendations and you'll have an excellent chance of putting the problem behind you."
+Treating for diesel fuel algae is pretty simple, provided you have the right solution.
+Follow these few recommendations and you'll have an excellent chance of putting the problem behind you.

 Get Rid Of The Water